 Like Fiverr, PeoplePerHour allows clients to search for potential freelancers by category.
 While there are fewer categories and filter options than on Fiverr, it’s also possible to search for freelancers by location.
 PeoplePerHour also has a mobile app that gives users access to the major functions of the website.

-Fiverr vs PeoplePerHour – Dispute Resolution
+Fiverr vs PeoplePerHour: Dispute Resolution

 Fiverr

-Fiverr encourages users to resolve disputes using the Resolution Centre, rather than involving a formal dispute resolution process manually facilitated by the platform.
-The risk of a dispute between the parties is lower because of the way the purchasing process is designed.
 Buyers and sellers can follow the progress of a gig, request updates, and cancel requests.
 This means you’re unlikely to face any surprises as either the buyer or the seller.
 The seller is always allowed to respond before the request is approved or cancelled.

 PeoplePerHour